-It doesn’t get much easier (or cheaper) than that!
+It doesn’t get much easier than this!

-Keep a look out for two heavy stocking holders/hooks that have a hook or loop large enough to slip a thin curtain rod through.
+Keep a look out for two heavy stocking holders that have a hook or loop large enough to slip a thin curtain rod through.

 It’s playground physics we all learned on the teeter totter — the further back you sit, the more weight you can lift.
-And to Mr. Toler, our 7th grade science teacher, who is shaking his head in despair and resignation: Yes, these are the physics principles of lever and torque.
+To Mr. Toler, my 7th grade science teacher, who is shaking his head in despair and resignation: Yes, it’s lever and torque.
 But, really we all know it as teeter totter physics, right?

 When my stockings easily fit within the space, I just use a twist tie to attached each stocking loop to the rod.